 As the meeting is held in the Group Leader's home there is a limit of 14 members - which has already been reached - but interested parties can come along for a taster by arrangement and can be added to a waiting list if required.

-In 2019 the Group enjoyed a very full programme of events.
+In 2019 and up to the pandemic the Group enjoyed a very full programme of events.

 - To Royston Hall to see the snow-drops in bloom (February)

 - To Cambridge University Botanic Gardens which included viewing the plant called Agave Vivipara which was recently in the news as it has taken 57 years to flower (see photos x 2).
 (August)

 - A visit in November to Gates Garden Centre, Oakham, which supposedly is the largest garden centre in the country.

 - The Group ended the year with a meal for members at the Station Restaurant in Wisbech St Mary.

 - A professional Gardener gave an interesting talk about gardening.
 Another talk is booked for October.

 - A talk on edible flowers which showed what flowers can be put in salads and cakes.
 Members sampled cakes with lavender and elder flowers included as ingredients.
 They also sampled cooked nettles!